Templarian/MaterialDesign-Site/src/content/guide-webfont-alternative.md

 # Webfont Alternatives - Guide

-This guide will outline some of the reasons to not use the Webfont and why other solutions that might work better in your use case.
+This guide will outline some alterntives of the Webfont and why other solutions might be more ideal.

 ## What is the webfont